-Dashboards (beta) are a new version of Looker dashboards that have a fresh, modern look and feel; customizable, user-friendly filters; a new dashboard creation experience and editing flow; and improved performance.
+New Looker dashboards have a fresh, modern look and feel; customizable, user-friendly filters; a new dashboard creation experience and editing flow; and improved performance.

-If you have the Manage Access, Edit access level to edit a dashboard, you can switch between original and dashboards (beta) from the menu in the top right corner of the dashboard.
+If you have the Manage Access, Edit access level to edit a legacy dashboard, you can upgrade it through the gear menu in the top right corner of the dashboard.
+Select Upgrade Dashboard.
 This menu option changes the default display of the dashboard.

-If you don’t have the Manage Access, Edit access level for a dashboard, you can temporarily switch between the original version and the dashboard (beta) version of the dashboard by adding or removing ‑
+If you don’t have the Manage Access, Edit access level for a legacy dashboard, you can temporarily upgrade it by adding ‑

 dashboards in the dashboard URL.
 A URL with ‑